South African Wildlife

 JACKALS - United We Stand

 Close relatives of the well-known red fox of Europe and the coyote of North America, three species of jackal occur in Africa.
-Like their northern cousins, jackals are adaptable and highly successful animals, able to survive in a variety of habitats and has a very broad diet.
+Like their northern cousins, jackals are adaptable and highly successful animals, able to survive in a variety of habitats and has a comprehensive diet.
 They can flourish in the face of human encroachment into wild habitats, thriving on farmlands and the outskirts of cities.

 HONEY BADGER - Ferocity and Courage, with a Sweet Tooth

-The South Africans have a saying, as tough as a Honey Badger.
+The South Africans have a saying, as tight as a Honey Badger.
 Like a featherweight boxer who makes up for lack of size with speed and Napoleonic ferocity, the Honey Badger is well-equipped to live up to its fearsome reputation.
 It will attack any animal, no matter how big or dangerous its adversary.
 There appear to be no natural predators on adult, which itself is evidence of how dangerous this animal is, for it weighs scarcely more than a medium-sized dog.
 A Lion was recorded as having killed one, but there were signs of a terrible struggle; and according to naturalist and author, Jonathan Kingdon, three Ratels took a kill away from three sub-adult and four half-grown Lions.

 Few animals have attracted such hatred and disparagement from humans as the Spotted Hyena - long regarded as a cowardly scavenger dependent upon the left-overs from the Lion - regal 'King of Beasts'.
 But long-term research projects in Tanzania, Botswana and elsewhere in Africa have shown this perception to be entirely false, and have revealed the Spotted Hyena to be a fascinating animal and a highly sociable predator in its right.
 Research has also shown that female hyenas are dominant over males and are responsible for defending group territories.
 Male dominance is almost universal among mammals, but Spotted Hyena society is dominated by females, with the most senior male subordinate to the most junior female.